matthias-mayr/Cartesian-Impedance-Controller/README.md

 The documentation for the public Github repository is automatically built and is deployed at:<br>
 https://matthias-mayr.github.io/Cartesian-Impedance-Controller/

+## Repository and Contributions
+The main public code repository is at: https://github.com/matthias-mayr/Cartesian-Impedance-Controller

+Issues and pull requests are welcome.
+Feel free to contact the main author at <firstname>.<lastname>@cs.lth.se if you are using this implementation.

 ## Troubleshooting
 ### Compilation - A required package was not found